 When my children were small, we spent every holiday “on the road” at Grandma’s house.
 It was nice for my children to see their cousins but, after a while, I realized they didn’t have any memories of Christmas in our home; no sense of who we were as a family and no flavors or aromas that would make them long to come home for the holidays even after they were grown.
 I decided I had to fix that right away and viola… Hoopes Family Holiday Dinners… a week early.

 Having our own family dinner early has freed up my imagination and allowed me to serve anything I like.
 In fact, I stay away from the traditional turkey that is served every Thanksgiving and Christmas by my husband’s family.
-Our favorite dinners have turned out Pork Tenderloin and Porcini “Tamales” with Sweet Potato Haystacks for Thanksgiving and real “Dickens style” Christmas dinner with a Bone in Prime Rib with roasted potatoes and of coarse, homemade rolls.
+Our favorite dinners have turned out Pork Tenderloin and Porcini “Tamales” with Sweet Potato Haystacks for Thanksgiving and real “Dickens style” Christmas dinner with a Bone in Prime Rib with roasted potatoes and of coarse, Mom’s homemade rolls.

-This year, unsuspectingly, I went to the butcher department to order my prime rib.
+This year, I went to the butcher department to order my prime rib.
 Boy, did I get a shock!
 The price!
 Thinking fast, so my butcher didn’t catch on, I changed my order to short ribs.
 I had the most delicious short ribs at Tyler Florence’s Wayfare Tavern several times in San Francisco.
 They were perfect for a “fancy” dinner.
 So, why not make them for my boys?

-I also did some research of Florence’s recipes as well as classic short ribs recipes and have come up with a version that is pretty darn close.
+I also did some research on Florence’s recipes as well as classic short ribs recipes and have come up with a version that is pretty darn close.
 I changed the cooking method from his Bistro Short Ribs to a traditional searing method instead of grilling them over a gas grill and finished the sauce with a little butter.
 Oh yeah, I also traded the shaved, black truffle on the Wayfare Tavern short rib for a little roasted cremini compound butter.
 I seem to be out of black truffles at the moment.

 - 3 tablespoons extra-virgin olive oil